Keymaster65/copper2go/README.md

 ## Planning
 Of course, copper2go is ready use.
 Many more capabilities might be added.
 Here you find some of them ;-)

-### Developer Release Plan Application API 2.0
-* publish to public artifact repository
-* Add How to develop Workflows for IDEA
-* Add How to develop Workflows for gradle
-* Draft development Guide

 ### License Release Plan Application API 2.0.1
 * Add licence info more files and update year